 We are a group of neighbors who are coming together to get out the word about the project.
 We are not an "official" committee or non-profit organization, just concerned neighbors donating their time and money to help make the sidewalk a reality.
 For more background on the Committee, please see this article.
 Additional information is on the Contact page.

-The Bellevue City Council supports building a sidewalk along Newport Way, and has preliminary designs.
+The Bellevue City Council has supported building a sidewalk along Newport Way as part of the "master plan", but it never became a high priority.
 In early 2014 a small group of neighbors got together to raise awareness in the community and encourage the City Council and Transportation Commission to move the project forward.
 2014 was a critical year for action because the Council was reviewing proposals for, and approving the Capital Investment Program (CIP) budget.
 It would be another 2 years before the next budget cycle.